Accomplishments

 of the Governor's Commission on Reduction of Infant

-Mortality, we have evolved throughout the years, becoming
+Mortality, the agency has evolved throughout the years, becoming

 a highly recognized advocate for improving the health